lagom/lagom.github.io/src/blog/lagom-1-5-0-M3.md

 ### Updates Play and Akka

-- Bump dependencies: Play was bumped to [2.7.0-M3](https://blog.playframework.com/play-2-7-0-m3-released/) and, since Lagom 1.5.0-M2 we've bumped Akka to [2.5.16](https://akka.io/blog/news/2018/08/29/akka-2.5.16-security-fix-released) which also includes [2.5.15](https://akka.io/blog/news/2018/08/24/akka-2.5.15-released).
-These include work to reduce code duplication between Play and Lagom helping both projects move faster.
+- Bump dependencies: Play was bumped to 2.7.0-M3 ([release notes](https://blog.playframework.com/play-2-7-0-m3-released/)) and, since Lagom 1.5.0-M2, we've bumped Akka to 2.5.16 ([release notes](https://akka.io/blog/news/2018/08/29/akka-2.5.16-security-fix-released)).
+See also the [release notes](https://akka.io/blog/news/2018/08/24/akka-2.5.15-released) for Akka 2.5.15.

 ## gRPC

 Lagom 1.5.0-M2 started laying groundwork for integration with [Akka gRPC](https://github.com/akka/akka-grpc) to add it as a transport alternative, allowing seamless communication between applications written using Akka, Play, Lagom and other stacks using gRPC.

-In this release the following are introduced as part of the effort to support gRPC:
+In this release,the following are introduced as part of the effort to support gRPC:

 - It is now possible to add additional Play `Router`s to a Lagom Service (next to the Lagom Router built from the `Service.Descriptor`).
 This allows wiring a [Play router that handles gRPC](https://developer.lightbend.com/docs/akka-grpc/current/play-framework.html) traffic next to the Lagom router provided out of the box.
 - Lagom's Dev Mode now binds an SSL port for each service next to HTTP port already bound.
 This changes the default behavior in Dev Mode and there’s [ongoing effort](https://github.com/lagom/lagom/issues/1537) to restore the default which only binds HTTP and make the use of SSL an opt-in.